Find Your Representatives!

 Remember, however, you are all advocacy specialists in your own right, so follow your own instincts if you think it would be most effective.

 - Assign a lead person and a time keeper in advance.
 The lead person should confirm the name and title of the staff person you are meeting with.
 Thank them for their time and exchange business cards so a follow up can take place.
 Hand them the blue folder.
 Ask how much time you have for this meeting and do not go any longer than the allotted time.
 Lead person should ask if the staff member is familiar with LH4MH.
-If not, be ready to give a brief summary of our mission…ie: “we are a grassroots mental health advocacy organization; we offer support, education, and advocacy for people with mental illness”.
+If not, be ready to give a brief summary of our mission…ie: “we are a grassroots mental health advocacy organization; we offer support, education, and advocacy for people with mental health considerations/conditions”.
 This should not take more than a minute.

 - Focus on the key points that make your case.
 Don’t forget to make known the importance of the issue to their constituency and the possible publicity and/or political effects of their decision (or make your case that this is more important than political gain, without insulting your rep!)